BranchMetrics/react-native-branch-deep-linking-attribution/testbed/README.md

 **Work in progress**

-There are three working examples in this directory:
+There are two working examples in this directory:

 [testbed_carthage]
-[testbed_cocoapods]
 [testbed_manual]

 These differ by the method used to install the Branch SDK for iOS.
 The first uses Carthage.
-The others use Cocoapods for the Branch SDK.
-The `testbed_cocoapods` project uses Cocoapods also for the native React SDK.
+The second uses cocoapods.

 To build and run any of them, you must first change to that directory and install dependencies from NPM, e.g.: